Feb 26, 2021

 The Importance Of A Clean Driving Record

 Having a good driving record in Ontario is important for many reasons.
-It can impact your auto insurance rates and your ability to get a job.
+It can impact your insurance costs and your ability to get a job.
 There are negative repercussions for having a bad driving record.

 What Does It Mean To Have A Clean Driving Record?

-A clean driving record simply means you have no tickets, driving infractions, or accidents on your record.
+A clean driving record simply means you have no tickets, driving infractions, or accidents.
 All drivers start out with a clean driving record.

 How Do I Know If My Driving Record Is Clean?

 You can obtain a copy of your driving record.
 If you have never gotten a ticket or been in an accident, you likely have a clean driving record.